-Sometimes bezoars disrupt the lining of the stomach and cause bleeding, which may appear in the stool (see Gastrointestinal Bleeding).
+Sometimes bezoars disrupt the lining of the gastrointestinal tract and cause bleeding, which may appear in the stool (see Gastrointestinal Bleeding).

 If bezoars are partially or completely obstructing the stomach, the small intestine, or, rarely, the large intestine, they may cause cramps, bloating, loss of appetite, nausea, and vomiting (see Intestinal Obstruction).
-Sometimes bezoars block the intestines and cause intussusception (where one segment of the intestine slides into another, much like the parts of a telescope).
+Sometimes bezoars cause intussusception (where one segment of the intestine slides into another, much like the parts of a telescope) and can block the intestines.
 If not treated, intussusception sometimes causes part of the intestinal tissue to die.

 Usually, endoscopy (a visual examination of the digestive tract using a flexible tube called an endoscope) is done to confirm the diagnosis of a bezoar and to exclude a tumor as the cause.
-During the endoscopy, doctors may remove a piece of a bezoar and examine it under a microscope to look for hair or plant material.
+During the endoscopy, doctors may remove a piece of a bezoar and examine it under a microscope to see what it is made of, such as hair or plant material.
 Doctors may try to break the bezoar into pieces and remove it during endoscopy.

 To help break down and dissolve a bezoar, a doctor may prescribe cola or cellulase for people who have mild symptoms.
 Cellulase is dissolved in water and taken by mouth for 2 to 5 days.
 Doctors may also give another drug taken by mouth called metoclopramide.
 This drug stimulates the movement of contents through the stomach and intestines.